abhi-bops/music-playlist/README.md

 music-playlist
 ==============

-Playlist that can be used by multiple people, works based on "nex song" request, just like radio jockey.
+Playlist that can be used by multiple people, works based on "next song" request, just like radio jockey.